RMITJake/SEPM-A2/README.md

 ---
 # User Guide
 ## Running the program
+- Prerequisite: OpenJDK 17.0.8 or a compatible version should be installed

 ### Compile and run on Linux using the build script
 1. In a terminal cd into the project root directory.
 2. In the terminal run the build.sh script in the project root directory.